-- 3.2.4 The Met Office UK Carbon Projections ('UKCP09') dataset4 provides probabilistic projections of change in climatic parameters over time for 25 km grid squares across the UK.
-Projected changes during low, medium and high future global greenhouse gas emissions scenarios have been reviewed for the period from 2020 up to 2069, encompassing the potential six year construction and 35 year operational periods of the proposed development. - 3.2.5 The influence of these potential changes on future baseline for the EIA has been discussed within this chapter section for each of the other topic chapters in Volume 3.
+The Met Office Hadley Centre (MOHC) UK Carbon Projections ('UKCP18') dataset 3.2.4 (MOHC, 2018) provides probabilistic projections of change in climatic parameters over time for 25 km grid squares across the UK.
+Projected changes for a RCP8.52 future global greenhouse gas emissions scenario have been reviewed for the 2050-2069 and 2080-2099 periods, representing changes towards the end of the proposed development's initial 35-year operating lifetime and changes for the period beyond that should operation continue.

-4 CP09 is presently being updated to CP18, expected to be published in November 2018 (Met Office, 2018).
-CP09 remains the most up-to-date available data and remains an appropriate tool for adaptation planning (Met Office, 2017).
+2 RCP8.5 refers to a high-emissions scenario assuming 'business as usual' growth globally with little additional mitigation.
+This is a conservative (worst-case) approach for the assessment

+3.2.5 The influence of these potential changes on future baseline for the EIA has been discussed within this chapter section for each of the other topic chapters in Volume 3.

-4. Assessment of Effects
+Assessment of Effects 4.

-4.1 Construction phase
+Construction phase 4.1

-4.1.1 Construction phase GHG emissions, considering the potential embodied carbon in materials, construction activity and transport requirements, are considered to be de minimis as they are estimated to be less than 1% of total operational-phase emissions.
-Further detail of this estimation is provided in Volume 6, Appendix 14.1: GHG Calculations.
+- Construction phase GHG emissions, considering the potential embodied carbon in 4.1.1 materials, construction activity and transport requirements, are considered de minimis as they are estimated to be less than 1% of total operational-phase emissions.
+Further detail of this estimation is provided in Volume 6, Appendix 14.1: GHG Calculations. - 4.1.2 The magnitude of impact is therefore considered to be negligible.